Geez (magazine)

 Geez is an independent quarterly magazine dealing with issues of spirituality, social justice, religion, and progressive cultural politics.
 The byline of Geez was "holy mischief in an age of fast faith".
 In 2015 the byline was changed to "contemplative cultural resistance".
-Geez is based in Detroit and distributes in Canada, the U.S and abroad.
+Geez is based in Detroit and distributes in Canada, the U.S., and abroad.

-Geez was founded in Winnipeg, Manitoba in 2005 by Aiden Enns and Will Braun.
+Geez was founded in Winnipeg, Manitoba, in 2005 by Aiden Enns and Will Braun.
 Geez looks at religion, spirituality, and politics through the eyes of its readers.
 Geez is known for its pointed illustrations, graphics and unique combination of satire, critique, social consciousness, and quirkiness.
 The magazine says it's for "people at the fringes of faith".

 History

 The founder of Geez magazine, Aiden Enns, originally had the idea of the magazine in 2003 while he was working as managing editor at Adbusters in Vancouver.
 Enns then moved to Winnipeg and recruited writer and activist Will Braun who came on board as co-editor and co-publisher.
 The graphic design for the magazine is done by Darryl Brown.
 Geez has hosted annual sermon contests.

 Aiden Enns founded the Buy Nothing Christmas movement.
 He has encouraged participation in the anti-consumerist movement throughout his career at Geez.

 The first issue of Geez was published in Fall 2005 with an initial 500 paying subscribers and no advertising revenue.
 In the first year, the number of subscribers climbed to 2,000.
 In 2009, Geez moved its hub from Enns' home to a community-minded church in Winnipeg's inner-city (Knox United Church).

-In 2010, Aiden Enns did an interview on CKUT-FM discussing Geez.

-In 2010, Geez celebrated its 5th anniversary.
-At the time, Darin Barney, the Canadian Research Chair in Technology and Citizenship said, Geez is one of the "smartest kind of progressive, critical, lefty magazines."

-In 2012, Geez sponsored an Earth Day tent revival service with Charleswood Mennonite Church.

 From the beginning, the aim of Geez was to "put the 'geez' into Jesus."
-A religious magazine for a new generation of Christians and post-Christians, the up-and-coming magazine wanted a short, provocative name that risked offending more conservative readers.
+A religious magazine for a new generation of Christians and post-Christians, the magazine wanted a short, provocative name that risked offending more conservative readers.
 Some consider the name blasphemous because it is an expletive derived from the name of Jesus.

 In 2019, Geez relocated to Detroit, Michigan.
 Aiden Enns stepped down from his position as the editor and Lydia Wylie-Kellermann filled the role.
+In February 2024, the Geez editorial board announced that the upcoming 73rd issue would be the final one, citing insufficient revenue.